 Perhaps he attempted to Escape into the Meadows and Woods of Hertfordshire in Pursuit of a Squirrel, says the Owner.

 You must be Joking, I say.
-It is Well Known amongst the Persons running the Daycare that the Surrounding Fields are Populated with Giant Dog-Eating Zombie Squirrels, I say.
+The Persons running the Daycare have explained that the Surrounding Fields are Populated with Giant Dog-Eating Zombie Squirrels, I say.
 None of us are Foolish enough to go AWOL around there, I say.
+Zombie Squirrels are the Worst Kind, I say.
 You couldn’t Make it Up, I say.

 Nice one, says the Man.
 What, then, did he Do?
 Asks the Man.

-I am Just about to Read the Email, says the Owner.
+I am going to Read the Email, says the Owner.
 Then I will Tell You, says the Owner.

 You do not want to Read That, I say.